SingingBush/presentations/PITCHME.md

 ---
  - *java.corba* — CORBA
- - *java.transaction* — The subset of the Java Transaction API defined by Java SE to support CORBA Object Transaction Services
+ - *java.transaction* — The subset of the Java Transaction API defined by Java SE
  - *java.activation* — JavaBeans Activation Framework
  - *java.xml.bind* — Java Architecture for XML Binding (JAXB)
- - *java.xml.ws* — Java API for XML Web Services (JAX-WS), Web Services Metadata for the Java Platform, and SOAP with Attachments for Java (SAAJ)
+ - *java.xml.ws* — Java API for XML Web Services (JAX-WS)
- - *java.xml.ws.annotation* — The subset of the JSR-250 Common Annotations defined by Java SE to support web services
+ - *java.xml.ws.annotation* — subset of the JSR-250 Common Annotations defined by Java SE to support web services

 using the *java.se.ee* aggregate module as a temporary workaround would add all the above (it's not recommended though).
 They are marked as `@Deprecated(forRemoval=true)` and could be gone by the next major release (next year).